akeneo/pim-helpcenter/content/md/what-is/what-about-products-variants.md

 - Teas by packaging
 - Fruit compotes with different flavors

-# How do we model products with variants?
+# How do we model products with variants in Akeneo?

 Let's take a well-known example of products with variants that are T-shirts.
 A T-shirt model is available in 3 colors (grey, blue, red) and different sizes (S, M, L).